 Instructions

-- In a medium size pot filled with water, bring it to a boil.
-Lower your frozen udon noodle cakes into the hot boiling water and loosen.
-Once loosened, about 30-40 seconds, strain immediately.
+- In a medium size pot filled with water and bring it to a boil.
+Lower your frozen udon noodle cakes into the hot boiling water and loosen for 30 seconds.
+Once loosened, strain immediately.
 Any longer and the noodles will go soggy.
 Divide the noodles and transfer to serving bowls.

-- In the same pot, fill it with your soup ingredients and mix.
-Bring to a boil.
+- In the same pot, fill with Soup Base ingredients as listed above and stir to mix.
+Cover and bring to a boil on high heat.

-- Then add fish balls and allow them to boil for 8 minutes, uncovered.
+- Remove the lid and add fish balls and allow them to boil for 5-8 minutes until they float, uncovered.

-- As your fish balls are boiling in the soup, add bok choy, seafood mushroom and bean sprouts and blanch until both ingredients are cooked, about 2 minutes for bok choy and seafood mushrooms, and 1 minute for bean sprouts.
-Remove veggies with a slotted spoon.
-Divide the veggies and place them over top of your udon noodles.
+- As your fish balls are boiling in the soup, add bok choy, seafood mushroom and bean sprouts.
+Blanch until vegetables are cooked (about 2 minutes for bok choy and mushrooms and 1 minute for bean sprouts).
+Remove and divide among the serving bowls.

-- Lastly, divide and pour your soup into each bowl of noodles and garnish with green onions (optional).
+- Divide soup broth between bowls.
+Garnish with green onions (optional).
 Serve hot and enjoy!
 If you want the soup saltier, add 1 tablespoon more of oyster sauce.

 Rosemary